hanyulo/phi-psy-psy/never-split-the-difference/chapter-3/dont-feel-the-pain-label-it.md

             * aggressive
             * impersonal
         * content
-            * "We have contaacted you for several months and I wan to inform you that in order to receive your tickets for the upcoming season opener against the , you will need to pay your outstanding balance in full prior to Septermber 10"
+            * "We have contacted you for several months and I want to inform you that in order to receive your tickets for the upcoming season opener against the , you will need to pay your outstanding balance in full prior to September 10"
     * Label Script
         * feature
             * label negativity directly, explicitly